FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 	/opt/rcm-platform$ sqlite3 robotics_data.db

-Remember that this database is in a path that can only be written by root so in the command below you can only read what's inside (sql select query only available in this mode); you can access in writable mode using the same command as before but using sudo: this way is not suggested and the preferable way to change the values in the database is to use the `RDAPI <http://docs.rdapi.apiary.io/>`_.
+Remember that this database is in a path that can only be written by root so in the command above you can only read what's inside (sql select query only available in this mode); you can access in writable mode using the same command as before but using sudo: this way is not suggested and the preferable way to change the values in the database is to use the `RDAPI <http://docs.rdapi.apiary.io/>`_.
-The command sqlite3 is not pre installed so if you want to use you have to install it using apt-get tool.
+The command sqlite3 is not pre installed so if you want to use you have to install it using the apt-get tool.

 --------------------
 Diagnosis procedures